 If that were true, why are the unions paying millions of dollars a year to suppress the truth and bully members who might consider straying from the fold?

 In the meantime, the Freedom Foundation has already helped more than 50,000 government employees in Washington, Oregon and California opt out of union dues and fees, and there are almost certainly many more eager to follow their lead once the union-erected wall of obstruction and obfuscation has been toppled once and for all.

-Jeff Rhodes is managing editor for the Freedom Foundation, a free-market organization committed to helping free government employees from forced unionization.
+Jeff Rhodes is managing editor of the Freedom Foundation, an Olympia-based free-market public policy organization.